Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 import Steps from '../_partials/_get-started-steps.md';
 import ConnectToGDN from '../_partials/_connect-to-gdn-code-block.md';

-This article is an introduction to using stream workers with [Macrometa SDKs](../sdks/index.md).
+This article is an introduction to using stream workers (sometimes called stream apps) with [Macrometa SDKs](../sdks/index.md).

 <Prerequisites />